ywkao/hexagonal_histograms/README.md

 The package provides commands to generate geometry root files for the HGCAL DQM wafer maps.
 Each root file contains a collection of polygons/cells/silicon pads as TGraph objects, created using PyROOT.

-For each cell, the center position (x, y) is derived using HGCAL DPG tool, `src/HGCalCell.cc`.
+For each cell, the center position (x, y) is derived using a HGCAL DPG tool, `scripts/src/HGCalCell.cc`.
 This C++ class is invoked from Python using `ROOT.gInterpreter` in `utils/polygon_manager.py`, as shown below:

 ```python